RonnyPfannschmidt-Attic/blog-discarded/content/old/diggin-up-clonedigger.rst

 =====================

 :date: 2008-06-11
-:tags: python, clonedigger
+:tags: python, clone-digger, abandoned
 :category: old
+:slug: digging-clonedigger

-Recently i discovered clonedigger.
+Recently i discovered clone-digger.
 It looks like a nice toy, but some serious issues pissed me off.

 It wont detect clones on:
 * Reordered instruction sequences